Victor Ekpuk

-Victor Ekpuk (born 1964) is a Nigerian-born artist based in Washington, DC.
+Victor Ekpuk (born 1964) is a Nigerian-born artist from Uyo in Akwa Ibom State.
+He is currently based in Washington, DC.
 Ekpuk came to prominence through his paintings and drawings, which reflect indigenous African philosophies of the Nsibidi and Uli art forms.

+Early Life and Influences

+Born in southern Nigeria, Victor Ekpuk's contemporary artwork draws upon early visual influences from the male-oriented Ekpe secret society found within the South-South and South-Eastern region.

 Work

 Ekpuk's work frequently explores the human condition of identity in society.
 It draws upon a wider spectrum of meaning that is rooted in African and global contemporary art discourses.
 In 1989 Victor received his Bachelor of Fine Art degree (BFA), Obafemi Awolowo University, Ife, Nigeria, where he first explored the aesthetic philosophies of Nsibidi.
 Its economy of lines and encoded meanings led him to further explore drawing as writing, and to the invention of Ekpuk's own Glyphs.
 In a 2017 issue of Diaspora Quarterly, Visual Collaborative cited Ekpuk's work on the heritage of Africa art.
 In 1991, Ekpuk joined the Daily Times Nigeria (DTN), a government-controlled media outlet.
 Ekpuk joined DTN as an illustrator between June 17, 1991, and October 29, 1997, at the Daily Times of Nigeria, and was responsible for developing visual material for columns in the Daily Times and its related publications.
 Despite the tense political climate, arising from authoritarian military rule in Nigeria, Ekpuk delivered several thought-provoking satirical designs that traversed the political terrain in the country.
 His unique style consisted of political cartooning and his own unique Nsibidi inspired illustration.
 A notable example of illustrations from Ekpuk's time with DTN are from The New Agenda: Behind Abacha’s Game-Plan, an article covering the bloodless coup d'état that removed Ibrahim Babangida from his seat as military head of state.